Why Strong SEO Already Prepares Manufacturing Companies for AI-Powered Search

 If you’ve been seeing “answer engine optimization” (AEO) and “generative engine optimization” (GEO) popping up in your LinkedIn feed, don’t worry, you’re not going crazy.
-Digital manufacturing leaders are fielding questions about AEO vs. GEO from executives who’ve suddenly become nervous that AI is about to disrupt everything they know about search.
+Digital manufacturing leaders are fielding questions about AI-powered search from executives who’ve suddenly become nervous that AI is about to disrupt everything they know about search.

 Here’s the truth: it’s simpler and way calmer than the hype suggests.
 AEO and GEO aren’t actually new disciplines or services you need to buy.
 They’re just outcomes of doing SEO right in the first place.